-It is expected that a BST trainee will assist in the recognition of emergencies and call for help as appropriate They will be able reflect on the challenges and their key learning from these cases.
-This experience may be recorded common general medicine emergencies or those encountered on specialty rotations.
-The trainee will be able to list red flags for common acute presentations and prioritise tasks in the management including seeking help.
-It is expected that during the two-year programme the trainee will encounter, among others,
+It is expected that a BST Trainee will assist in the recognition of emergencies and call for help as appropriate.
+They will be able to reflect on the challenges and their key learning from these cases.
+This experience may be recorded for common general medicine emergencies or those encountered on specialty rotations.
+The Trainee will be able to list red flags for common acute presentations and prioritise tasks in the management including seeking help.
+It is expected that during the two-year programme, the Trainee will encounter, among others:

-- o Abdominal emergencies
+- Abdominal emergencies

-- Acute Coronary Syndrome
+- Acute coronary syndrome

-- Acute Arrhythmia Management
+- Acute arrhythmia management

-- o Respiratory emergencies/Non-invasive ventilation
+- Respiratory emergencies/ Non-invasive ventilation

 - Acute rheumatological conditions

-- o Acute neoplastic syndromes and acute oncological emergencies
+- Acute neoplastic syndromes and acute oncological emergencies

 - Chest pain

 - Collapse

-- o Acute, fluid, electrolyte and acid/base abnormalities
+- Acute, fluid, electrolyte and acid/ base abnormalities

-- o Dermatological emergencies
+- Dermatological emergencies

-- o Diabetic and endocrine emergencies
+- Diabetic and endocrine emergencies

-- o DVT
+- DVT

-- o Infections of the CNS, joint and bone and organ systems
+- Infections of the CNS, joint and bone and organ systems

 - Neurological emergencies

 - Poisoning and self-harm

 - Sepsis and septic shock

-- o Stroke/TIA
+- Stroke/ TIA

 - The unconscious patient

 - Unstable hypotensive patient